Hans Ørberg

 Hans Henning Ørberg (21 April 1920 – 17 February 2010) was a Danish linguist and teacher.
-He received a master's degree in English, French, and Latin at the University of Copenhagen and taught these languages in schools in Denmark.
-He was the author of LINGVA LATINA PER SE ILLVSTRATA, a widely used method for learning Latin through the natural approach.
+He received a master's degree in English, French, and Latin at the University of Copenhagen and taught these languages in many Danish high schools until 1963 and then taught in a Danish Gymnasium until 1988.
+He was the author of LINGVA LATINA PER SE ILLVSTRATA, a widely used method for learning Latin through the natural method.

 Career

 From 1953 to 1961, Ørberg worked in the Naturmetodens Sproginstitut, an institute where languages are taught according to the "natural method" of learning.
 While there he created a new course in Latin: LINGUA LATINA SECUNDUM NATURAE RATIONEM EXPLICATA published in 1955.
 Besides the author's name, there are no non-Latin words in the book.
 The book has been revised a few times, including in 1983 and 1991; the title was also changed, to LINGVA LATINA PER SE ILLVSTRATA.
 In his retirement, Ørberg directed the Domus Latina publishing house and gave lectures in Europe and the United States on the natural method.